-It will be a real awakening of the senses for amateurs and enthusiasts alike.
+Enjoy a true awakening of the senses for wine lovers and enthusiasts alike.

-Oenology workshops are organised to further your desire for knowledge.
+Oenology workshops are organized to push your desire for knowledge a little further.
 You can extend the pleasure by staying at the estate.

-You will start with a visit of the Château with its tuns room.
+You'll start with a tour of Château Rasque and its Foudres room.

 In summer, the Arts Room opens its doors to show you paintings and sculptures by local artists.